jakatz87/Election_Analysis/README.md

         # Get the candidate name (new variable) from each row.
 Remember indexing starts at 0.
         candidate_name = row[2]

-        # xtract the county name (new variable) from each row.
+        # Extract the county name (new variable) from each row.
         county_name=row[1]
 ```
-In order to display the vote counts so that each candidate name and each county name is shown once, we use empty lists and dictionaries that were created before the "for" loop was opened:
+In order to display the vote counts so that each candidate name and each county name is shown once, I use empty lists and dictionaries that were created before the "for" loop was opened:
 ```
 candidate_options = []
 candidate_votes = {}